romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ## register user endpoint

-On real projects the auth will be more sophisticated, but for demo purposes lets do a simplistic token based auth.
+On real projects, the auth will be more sophisticated, but for demo purposes, let's do a simple token-based auth.

-Add `JWT_SECRET` to `.env` file and to `config.ts`:
+Add `JWT_SECRET` to the `.env` file and `config.ts`:

 ```ts
 // src/config.ts